offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

   "last column and half 2's first column are both column 2)."
 ```

 Populate node weights for both halves.
 Then, pair up half 1's last column with half 2's first column.
 For each row in the pair, sum together the node weights in that row.
 The row with the maximum sum is for a node that a maximum alignment path travels through (insight #4 above).
-This maximum sum will always end up being the weight of the sink node in the original non-split alignment graph (insight #3 above).
+That maximum sum will always end up being the weight of the sink node in the original non-split alignment graph (insight #3 above).

 ```{ch5}
 GlobalAlignment_DivideAndConquer_Visualize_SplitAdd